Gayforth History, Family Crest & Coats of Arms

 Of all the Anglo-Saxon names to come from Britain, Gayforth is one of the most ancient.
 The name is a result of the original family having lived in the region of Gaye which was located in France.
 The surname Gayforth was also a nickname which described someone with a happy or light spirited character.

 Early Origins of the Gayforth family

-Another 229 words (16 lines of text) are included under the topic Early Gayforth History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gayforth research.
+Another 115 words (8 lines of text) are included under the topic Early Gayforth History in all our PDF Extended History products and printed products wherever possible.

 Gayforth Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Gayforth has been spelled many different ways, including Gainsford, Gaynesford, Gainford, Gaynsford, Ganesford and many more.

 Early Notables of the Gayforth family (pre 1700)